ontola/libro-cache/Module.md

+# Module Libro server

+This is the technical reference in regard to the Libro server implementation.

-# Package io.ontola.color
+# Package tools.empathy.color

 This package defines a `Color` class with various calculations.

-# Package io.ontola.rdf.hextuples
+# Package tools.empathy.rdf.hextuples

 Implementation of the [Hextuples](https://github.com/ontola/hextuples) RDF serialization.
+Currently not activated in the server.

-# Package io.ontola.studio
+# Package tools.empathy.studio

 This package contains code to host the Studio and resulting distributions.